cube-js/cube/docs/content/Configuration/Config.md

 ### scheduledRefreshContexts

-If you are using `securityContext` inside `contextToAppId` or `contextToOrchestratorId`, you must also set up  `scheduledRefreshContexts`.
-This allows Cube.js to generate the necessary security contexts prior to running the scheduled refreshes.
+When trying to configure scheduled refreshes for pre-aggregations that use the `securityContext` inside `contextToAppId` or `contextToOrchestratorId`, you must also set up `scheduledRefreshContexts`.
+This will allow Cube.js to generate the necessary security contexts prior to running the scheduled refreshes.

 <!-- prettier-ignore-start -->
 [[warning |]]